kapouer/sharpie/README.md

 Content-Type is set by sharpie middleware in the HTTP response header.

-Since version 2.0 it is possible to pass a `domains` option to be able to whitelist hostnames that sharpie can proxy.
+Since version 2.0 it is possible to pass a `hostnames` option to be able to whitelist hostnames that sharpie can proxy.
 This option can be
 - `function(hostname) -> boolean`
-- `domains[hostname] -> boolean`
+- `hostnames[hostname] -> boolean`
+- an array of whitelisted hostnames
-- `true` allowing all domains, or `false` rejecting all domains except the Host.
+- `true` allowing all hostnames, or `false` rejecting all hostnames except the Host.

 This module does not offer any kind of cache, and will stay as simple as possible.